lifewithalacrity/www.LifeWithAlacrity.com/_posts/2012-10-14-using-the-social-web-for-social-change-syllabus-sw4sx.md

 ---
-layout: post
+layout: posts
-title:  Using the Social Web for Social Change (Syllabus#SW4SX)
+title:  "Using the Social Web for Social Change (Syllabus#SW4SX)"
+slug:  "Using the Social Web for Social Change (Syllabus#SW4SX)"
+redirect_from:
+  - /2012/10/introduction-to-the-social-web-reading-list-sw4sx/
 date:   2012-10-14 08:44:31 -0700
 # image:  02.jpg
 # tags:   Web/Tech